How is a Cavernous Malformation Treated?

 The goal of treatment is to:

-In non-life-threatening cases, our team will first verify that your child’s symptoms are truly caused by the cavernous malformation(s) before suggesting specific treatment.
-If your child has multiple cavernomas, we will observe your child to attempt to identify whether one or more cavernomas are causing the symptoms.
+In non-life-threatening cases, the care team will first verify that your child’s symptoms are truly caused by the cavernous malformation(s) before suggesting specific treatment.
+If your child has multiple cavernomas, the care team will observe your child to try to identify whether one or more cavernomas are causing the symptoms.

-There are currently no drug treatments for cavernous malformations; however there are drug treatments to alleviate symptoms such as seizures or headache.
+There are currently no drug treatments for cavernous malformations; however, there are drug treatments that can help treat symptoms such as seizures or headache.

 What Are the Risks and Complications of Surgery?

 As with any surgical procedure, there are possible complications.
-Risks are rare given modern surgical methods practiced by our experienced neurosurgeons.
-Risk levels vary upon the location of the cavernoma(s) in the brain.
+Risk levels vary depending on the location of the cavernoma(s) in the brain.

 Most complications with cavernous malformations are neurological in nature.
 Complications may include: